-- (a) Counsellors take responsibility for clinical/therapeutic decisions in their work with clients. - (b) Counsellors also have responsibilities to associated parties, i.e. any individual or organisation other than the client/s with whom the Counsellor interacts in the course of rendering a counselling service, This is inclusive of but not limited to: - i. client's' relatives, friends, employees, employers, carers and guardians; - ii. other professionals or experts; - iii. representative from communities or organisations. - iv.
-In reference to the Code of Ethics and Practice what applies to the client(s) also applies to associated parties. - (c) The counsellor-client relationship is the foremost ethical concern.
+- i. client's relatives, friends, employees, employers, carers and guardians; - ii. other professionals or experts; - iii. representatives from communities or organisations. - iv.
+In reference to the Code of Ethics and Practice what applies to the client(s) also applies to associated parties. - (e) The counsellor-client relationship is the foremost ethical concern.
 However, counselling does not exist in social isolation.
 Counsellors may need to consider other sources of ethical responsibility.
 The headings in this section are intended to draw attention to some of these.